TheAnshulPrakash/ChibiLe/README.md

 This project is made keeping in mind to be completely customizable by the end user by some minor tweaks

+### Basic Info:

+***This project uses Whisper AI model ("small") which on real time StT model consumes Memory of around***

+***Default Baud Rate for communication is 115200 which can be changed under function 'port_select' in the class DropDownMenu***

 ### Currently Working On:

 * To be able to communicate to devices over WiFi communications
 * To perform Robot functions on computer
+* To also use LLM TtT models to understand basic speech and perform operations
 * To add more custom themes